surniaulula/wpsso-strip-schema-microdata/readme.txt

 = 1.1.0-dev1 =

-(2017/03/15) Added a new "Strip Schema" settings page with options to manage the removal of duplicate / conflicting meta tags, ld+json scripts, and Schema HTML attributes.
+(2017/03/15) Added a new "Strip Schema" settings page with options to manage the removal of duplicate / conflicting meta tags, application/ld+json scripts, and Schema HTML attributes.

 = 1.0.6-1 =

-(2017/03/01) Added removal of ld+json scripts from the webpage body.
+(2017/03/01) Added removal of application/ld+json scripts from the webpage body.